 Weekend After Hours:

-- The Weekend After Hours Clinic typically begins on Saturday at 10am and on Sunday at 11am.
+- The Weekend After Hours Clinic begins on both Saturday and Sunday at 10am.

 - The On Call Pediatrican will see patients in our Duraleigh Office (by appointment only; there are no walk in appointments)